 We know there are many people who have a long-standing relationship with the Coliseum but don’t use digital technology to engage with the theatre, and so we’re also considering new ways that we can continue to connect with them whilst the building is closed.

-Our regular groups for young people: The Young Rep, TheatreLab delivered with Oldham Theatre Workshop, The Steering Group and Teaching Theatre Pathways; and for adults: Full Circle over 50s group and Dementia Friendly Workshops are all currently suspended, and our play reading and writing groups, Scripts & Scribbles, are moving online.
+Our regular groups for young people: The Young Rep, TheatreLab delivered with Oldham Theatre Workshop, The Steering Group and Teaching Theatre Pathways; and for adults: Full Circle over 50s group and Dementia Friendly Workshops are all currently suspended, and our play reading and writing groups, Scripts & Scribbles, have moved online.
 In place of our usual sessions we’re implementing a programme of activity to use this unprecedented experience as a spark for creativity, and our most vulnerable participants are receiving regular phone calls from our team in place of their regular social activities to help prevent loneliness and offer support.

 The Coliseum also works with over 15 local secondary schools and colleges across Oldham, Rochdale and Tameside, using drama as a tool for learning as well as teaching theatre practice.
 Although the methods through which we are delivering our service has changed, we’re quickly putting new plans into action to continue engaging with these students.